Liquefied Natural Gas (LNG) development

 Salmon Nation Summit

-Malaysian-based Petronas has proposed to build a LNG terminal on Lelu Island in the Skeena estuary.
-In 2015, the Lax Kw'alaams people voted to turn down a $1.14 billion benefit agreement offer due to concerns over impacts to salmon.
-Since August, Lax’Kw’alaams Hereditary Chiefs have led an occupation of Lelu Island, which is part of their ancestorial territory.
+Malaysian-based Petronas proposed to build a LNG terminal on Lelu Island in the Skeena estuary.
+Before the projects cancellation in 2017, the Lax Kw'alaams people voted to turn down a $1.14 billion benefit agreement offer due to concerns over impacts to salmon, and Lax’Kw’alaams Hereditary Chief led an occupation of Lelu Island, which is part of their ancestral territory.

 Signatories to the declaration included hereditary leaders from the Nine Allied Tribes of the Lax Kw'alaams First Nation, and hereditary leaders of the Gitxsan, Wet'suwet'en, Lake Babine, and Haisla First Nations.
 Grand Chief Stewart Phillip of the Union of B.C.
 Indian Chiefs also signed the declaration.

 Click here to watch a video of Dr. Jonathan Moore's science presentation from the Summit.